arumoy-shome/shome2023notebook/README.md

 python bin/sampling.py
 ```

+Modify and use `bin/resampling.py` to resample interactively from specific population (GH or KG) and cluster as required.

+### 5. Merge annotations

+The open-coding is done using Google Sheets.
+Use `merge-annotations.py` to merge the annotated csv files into a single `data/shome2023notebook/annotations.csv` file.

+## Notebooks

+The data analysis is conducted using Jupyter notebooks located in the `notebooks/` directory.

+### 1. Raw numbers and statistics

+`notebooks/data-collection-numbers.ipynb` contains raw numbers and statistics
+from the data collection process.

+### 2. Results analysis

+`notebooks/results.ipynb` contains all analysis of the annotated data.

 ## Building PDF files

 All latex source files are located inside the `report/` directory.
 You can use the `latexmk` command (included in the full distribution of LaTeX) to build the PDF document.